phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 510550
+#Total Number of Tweets: 1072470
-#Number of Clinton Tweets: 415736
+#Number of Trump Tweets: 510966
-#Number of Rubio Tweets: 155390
+#Number of Clinton Tweets: 415908
-#Number of Sanders Tweets: 148278
+#Number of Rubio Tweets: 155490
-#Number of Carson Tweets: 80330
+#Number of Sanders Tweets: 148391
-#Number of Bush Tweets: 52572
+#Number of Carson Tweets: 80384
-#Total Number of Tweets:
+#Number of Bush Tweets: 52620
 ---